-If you need help navigating the application process, are contemplating a career transition, or are unhappy in your current role, career coaching can equip you with the practical tools and positive mindset you need to reach your goals.
+When you're stuck in a rut, career coaching can equip you with the practical tools and positive mindset you need to reach your goals.

-When working with a quality career coach, the focus of each session remains on you and your needs.
+When working with a quality career coach, the focus of each session remains on your needs.

-As you get started, your coach is there to guide you as you make career decisions, apply for jobs, and prepare for job interviews.
+Your coach is there to guide you as you make career decisions, apply for jobs, and prepare for interviews.

 1) Clarify and stay accountable to your career goals

-If you are unhappy in your current role, your coach can help you think through which types of roles and industries may be right for you and provide career exploration resources.
+If you are unhappy in your current role, your coach can help you think through which types of roles and industries may be right for you.

-Once your career direction is clarified (or if you already know where you want to be), your coach will prepare an action plan to keep you accountable for the steps you need to take to reach your goals.
+Once your career direction is clarified, your coach will prepare an action plan to keep you accountable for the steps you need to take to reach your goals.

 At each session, you'll update your coach on the actions you've taken to ensure that you are consistently making progress.